parazyd/amprolla/README.md

 sign the Release files needed.
 The first time this is done, it is advisable to run the script found in `contrib/populate_aliases.sh` so it can fill in the needed symlinks to the different suites.
-Make sure you set the correct path in the script.
+Make sure you set the correct paths and names in the script.

 To perform incremental updates, run `orchestrate.sh` with a cron job in your desired intervals.
 Edit the script to set the correct paths.